 - 1 egg

 - 1/4 cup honey

 - 1 tablespoon honey

-- Preheat oven to 350 degree.
-Place mini cupcake papers in a mini muffin tin and set aside.
+- Preheat oven to 350 degrees.
+Place mini cupcake papers in a mini muffin tin and set them aside.

 - Combine the first 8 ingredients until mixed thoroughly.

-- Using a small disher or cookie scoop, place batter in the muffin tin near the top of the papers (batter will not rise much).
+- Using a small ladle or cookie/ice cream scoop, place batter in the muffin tin near the top of the papers (batter will not rise much).

 - Cool on a wire rack before frosting.